Make a snap and store box with your personal touch

 It’s easy.
-You’ll draw something on paper, and the camera in the lid of your Glowforge will convert your drawing to a digital file.
+You’ll draw something on paper, and then the camera in the lid of your Glowforge will convert your drawing to a digital file.
 You’ll then add your drawing to a design we’ve provided to create a box that’s uniquely yours.

-How to create and customize your Snap and Store box
+Create and customize your Snap and Store box

-Go to https://app.glowforge.com and sign in.
+- Go to https://app.glowforge.com and sign in.

-Create your art
+- Create your art.

 Draw a picture with a black marker on a white piece of paper.
 Stay away from the edges so there’s some white on every side of your drawing.